wwmmkk/FrameGlimpse/README.md

 ## 1. Our Privacy Principles

-Frame Glimpse is designed with the following privacy principles:
+FrameGlimpse is designed with the following privacy principles:

 * **On-device processing:** media analysis and cleanup happen on your device whenever possible.
 * **No media uploads:** we do not upload your photos, videos, Live Photos, screenshots, or thumbnails to our servers.